bitburner-official/bitburner-vscode/README.md

 This extension allows for you to have all of your scripts on your host machine and push them to the running game client!

+_**Note: The extension currently works with the 'dev' branch of the game. (as of 28th December 2021)**_

-_This is an early WIP with a few hours gone in to it at the moment across the extension and the game support!
+_This is an early WIP with a few hours gone in to both the extension and the game functionality, a lot is subject to change.
 Use at your own risk!
 Remember to backup your save and scripts!_

 ## Extension Configuration